hzz0024/hzz0024.github.io/_posts/2020/2021-02-17-DelBay_adult_batch_effect.markdown

 3) Exclude private alleles of each batch of data from the PCA to verify that the PCA pattern is not an artifact.

-This is a interesting part.
+This is the interesting part.
 It seems the private alleles are the major cause of PCA patterns shown at the begining of this post.
 To test this, I generated two datasets that include 40 samples (20 in each batch, only for chr10).
 A simple comparsion for PCA `with private site` vs `without private sites (i.e. shared global site)` is shown below.

 - with private site